thrightguy/CloudToLocalLLM/README.md

    - Click the system tray icon to open the main interface.

 2. **Connect to an LLM Provider**
-   - The application will automatically detect installed LLM providers (Ollama or LM Studio).
+   - If you used the installer, Docker Desktop and Ollama will be automatically set up and running.
-   - Select your preferred provider from the dropdown in the settings screen.
+   - If you manually installed an LLM provider, ensure it is running.
-   - Ensure the selected provider is running.
+   - Select your preferred provider (Ollama or LM Studio) from the dropdown in the settings screen.

 3. **Manage Models**
    - Navigate to the Models screen to see available models.